-Also notice how I start adding small dabs of bright color to the shaded area in the foreground.
+Also, notice how I start adding small dabs of bright color to the shaded area in the foreground.
 This is to indicate light shooting through gaps in the trees.

 Now I got to this stage and decided to make a very risky adjustment.
-I thought the sky and mountain range were not dark or saturated enough.
+I thought the sky and mountain range was not dark or saturated enough.
 I had basically added too much white and not enough blue.
 The mountain range was also slightly too green.

 The painting was not completely dry but certainly not wet either.
 I decided to try an oil painting technique known as oiling out to bring that wetness back to the canvas.
 This involved taking a very small amount of linseed oil and gently dabbing it across the areas I wanted to rework.
 I then took a rag (which does not leave any stray fibers behind) and gently removed any excess oil.

 This reinvigorates the canvas for me to paint on.
 I then carefully add a slightly darker blue in the sky.
-After all, it was the rich blue sky and mountain range which drew me to paint this scene in the first place.
+After all, it was the rich blue sky and mountain range that drew me to paint this scene in the first place.

-Step 6 - Finishing up with a signature
+Step 6 – Finishing Up With a Signature

 Deciding when to call a painting finished is a challenging task no matter your skill level.